ViciousSquid/Dosidicus/README.md

 # Dosidicus
 A digital squid with a simple neural network.
 In the style of a Tamagotchi digital pet.

-the `brain` folder contains neurons represented by json files.
+the `brain` folder contains neurons represented by json files which can be examined and manipulated.

 * The **Humboldt squid** (*Dosidicus gigas*) is a large, predatory squid living in the eastern Pacific Ocean.